tsuki-lang/tsuki/spec.md

 ## Optionals

-An optional type is a type whose value can be `nil`, or something meaningful.
+An optional type is a type whose value can be either `nil`, or something meaningful.
 Values cannot be `nil` unless wrapped in this type.

 An optional is written like `?T`, where `T` is the value type.
 The standard library name for optionals is `Optional[T]`.

-As already mentioned, optionals can be initialized to `nil`:
+As already mentioned, optionals can be initialized to `Nil`:
 ```
-val opt: ?Int = nil
+val opt: ?Int = Nil
 val correct: ?Int = 3
 ```